 Why breaks are important

 Taking regular ‘healthy’ breaks helps to cope with daily work demands.
 94% of NHS employees felt they had a refreshed perspective on work after taking a break.
-Taking ‘good’ breaks protects wellbeing and prevents a build-up of stress that can lead to burnout and supports staff to stay in their jobs, reducing absence and improving staff retention.
-Research also shows that taking better breaks helps to do jobs better resulting in better patient safety, fewer medication errors and fewer falls with injuries among patients due to better nursing care.
+Taking ‘good’ breaks protects wellbeing and prevents a build-up of stress that can lead to burnout.
+Having a better balance in your working day with regular rest breaks can support staff to stay in their jobs, reducing absence and improving staff retention.
+In addition research shows that taking regular good breaks results in fewer errors and better patient safety.

 What good breaks look like